paultanger/Fraud_Detection/overview.md

 ## Premise
 You are a contract data scientist/consultant hired by a new e-commerce site to try to weed out fraudsters.
 The company unfortunately does not have much data science expertise... so you must properly scope and present your solution to the manager before you embark on your analysis.
-Also, you will need to build a sustainable software project that you can hand off to the companies engineers by deploying your model in the cloud.
+Also, you will need to build a the core of a software project that can be deployed by the company engineers using your best model to make predictions.
 Since others will potentially use/extend your code you **NEED** to properly encapsulate your code and leave plenty of comments.

 ## The Data
 #### NOTE: This data is VERY sensitive!